 And one more thing I really like about this AC unit is the fact that it features an all-new base pan that reduces its overall weight so that it doesn’t add a bunch of unnecessary drag to your RV.

-Other re-engineered features on this AC unit help to make it 19% lighter than previous models and capable of producing 15% higher airflow.
+Other re-engineered features on this rv ac unit unit help to make it 19% lighter than previous models and capable of producing 15% higher airflow.

 Best Vibration Resistant AC

-If reducing noise output is your biggest priority, you should check out the Furrion Chill FACR14SA-BL RV Rooftop AC, which is our choice for the best vibration resistant AC.
+If reducing noise output is your biggest priority, you should check out the Furrion Chill FACR14SA-BL RV Rooftop AC, which is our choice for the best quiet and vibration resistant air conditioner for RVs.

 This is one of the few RV AC units out there with VibrationSmart Technology.